 No problem!
 Our contractor partners have teams of expert engineers that will evaluate your home and property to locate the optimal spot for your panels to absorb the maximum amount of sunlight.
 We will customize an illustration of your property with the design concept and review the details with you prior to installation.

-Solar Direct’s trusted contractor partners are fully licensed, insured and certified with years of hands-on experience installing solar across Nevada for businesses and homeowners.
+Saving On Solar’s trusted contractor partners are fully licensed, insured and certified with years of hands-on experience installing solar across Nevada for businesses and homeowners.